shrikantnaidu/shrikant.naidu.github.io/_posts/2020-06-25-sentiment-analysis-on-aws-sagemaker.md

     if model.word_dict is None:
         raise Exception('Model has not been loaded properly, no word_dict.')

-    # TODO: Process input_data so that it is ready to be sent to our model.
+    # Process input_data so that it is ready to be sent to our model.
     #       You should produce two variables:
     #         data_X   - A sequence of length 500 which represents the converted review
     #         data_len - The length of the review